Master Hilarion

 The Master Hilarion is considered a saint within the I AM movement, one of the "Masters of the Ancient Wisdom", and in the Ascended Master Teachings is one of the Ascended Masters (also collectively called the Great White Brotherhood).
 He is considered to be the Chohan (Lord) of the Fifth Ray (see Seven Rays).

 Incarnations

-The Master Hilarion is believed to have been incarnated as the Apostle Paul of Tarsus and the Neo-Platonic philosopher Iamblichus.
+Theosophists believe that master Hilarion was incarnated as the Apostle Paul of Tarsus and the Neo-Platonic philosopher Iamblichus.
 Some have believed that he was the Christian saint Hilarion.
-This is possible, since although the years Iamblichus, also known as Iamblichus Chalcidensis, (c.
+Although the years Iamblichus, also known as Iamblichus Chalcidensis, (c.
 245 – c.
 325) was embodied overlap the lifetime of St. Hilarion (291–371), various traditions such as Hindu and Tibetan Buddhism hold that it is possible for the spiritually advanced to have more than one incarnation happening at the same time.

 In October 1884 Helena Blavatsky made reference to Hilarion (using the spelling: "Hillarion"):